kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/01_latency_design_principles.md

 # ⏸️ Latency Design Principles for Phase Drift Systems

 In conventional systems, latency is treated as a performance flaw to be minimized.
-In Phase Drift-compatible architectures, latency is a **deliberate structural element** — used to maintain relational attention and temporal coherence.
+In Phase Drift architectures, **latency is a structural signal** — a deliberate form of temporal attention and relational holding.

-This document outlines practical design principles for using latency as a communicative and architectural mechanism.
+This document outlines practical design principles for using latency as **an architectural gesture**, not a delay artifact.

 ---

 ## 🔹 Principle 1: Delay as Structural Communication

-Insert **intentional gaps** between input and output.
-These are not computational lags — they are **holding intervals**.

-Teach users that silence can indicate **active presence**, not neglect.
+Latency should not be reactive.
+It should be a **designed interval** that holds space before meaning emerges.

 ```python
 if random.random() < 0.3: